rh-mobb/aro-workshop-content/aro-content/app/2-deploy-app.md

    The application will be built uisng Docker.

    **%prod.quarkus.container-image.group=minesweeper** <br>
-   The application will use minesweeper project that we previously created.
+   The application will use the namespace your facilitator assigned to you.

    **%prod.quarkus.openshift.expose=true** <br>
    We will expose the route using the default openshift router domain - apps.\<cluster-id\>.eastus.aroapp.io